eric-sm/eric-sm/README.md

 > [!Tip]
 > __Looking for an experienced, hands-on engineering leader?__
 >
-> Do you need a fun solutions developer to problem solve while also helping to nurture your company culture?
-Would your team benefit by having access to an established engineering leader with a servant leadership management style?
-Do you value a leader with a long and successful history working with earlier stage startups, many of which went on to IPO?
+> Do you need a problem solver and solutions developer who also helps to develop and nurture a fun company culture?
+Would your team benefit by having an established engineering leader with a servant leadership management style?
+Do you value a leader with a long and successful history working with earlier stage startups, four of which went on to IPO?
 >
 > Contact me if you need me to help guide and grow your team and to supercharge the development of your product or service.
 Download and review my [PDF-formatted resume](https://drive.google.com/file/d/1Gnp4lCN5d3QqzRKZDgyt3mq14AQh7xmy/view?usp=drive_link) and email me at hire_me@jericsmall.com.